DongzeHE/scpca-docs/docs/getting_started.md

 ## Importing ScPCA data into R

 Quantified single-cell or single-nuclei gene expression data is provided as an RDS file as described in the {ref}`single cell gene expression file contents section<sce_file_contents:single-cell gene expression file contents>`.
-There are three RDS files that will be available for each library: an `_unfiltered.rds`, a `filtered.rds`, and a `processed.rds` file.
+There are three RDS files that are available for each library: an `_unfiltered.rds`, a `filtered.rds`, and a `processed.rds` file.
-The `unfiltered.rds` file will contain the gene expression data for all droplets, regardless of the presence of a cell or not.
+The `unfiltered.rds` file contains the gene expression data for all droplets, regardless of the presence of a cell or not.
-The `filtered.rds` files will contain the gene expression data for only droplets that are likely to contain cells, removing any probable empty droplets.
+The `filtered.rds` files contains the gene expression data for only droplets that are likely to contain cells, removing any probable empty droplets.
-The `normalized.rds` files will be further filtered, removing any low quality cells, and contain both the raw and normalized gene expression data for the identified cells.
 See the {ref}`section on filtering cells<processing_information:filtering cells>` for more information on how we remove potential empty droplets.

+The `normalized.rds` files are further filtered to remove any low quality cells and contains both the raw and normalized gene expression data for the identified cells.
+See the description of the {ref}`processed gene expression data <processing_information:Processed gene expression data>` for more information on the `processed` objects.

 In most scenarios, we recommend starting with the `processed.rds` file.